 - Recommended Electives: EDN 504, EDN 507, EDN 537, EDN 540, EDN 545, EDN 547, EDN 550, EDN 552, EDN 568, EDN 581, EDN 595 LIC 552, LIC 555 and other courses as approved by the advisor.

 Note: Each student is required to complete the comprehensive examination process as defined by the Language and Literacy faculty prior to completion of the program.

-Individuals who hold a master’s degree in education in a related area may qualify to be recommended for graduate level licensure in reading by completing 18 additional hours of approved course work.
+Individuals who hold a Master's degree in Education in a related area may qualify to be recommended for graduate level licensure in reading by completing 24 additional hours of course work approved by the Language and Literacy faculty.
 The individual must complete a minimum of twelve hours of work at UNCW.

 The Language and Literacy Program strands are the basis for the design of the program both in terms of required courses and elective choices.
 Each course in the program of study addresses all strands of the program but focuses on strands that are essential to than particular aspect of literacy education.
 During the comprehensive examination process the student is called to consider their personal growth in each strand of the program through the selection of artifacts that clearly represent their knowledge for each strand of literacy education.

 II.
 Application of Foundational Knowledge

 b.
 Assessment and Evaluation